openebs/mayastor-docs/reference/kubectl-plugin.md

     uncordon    'Uncordon' resources
 ```

-You can use the following plugins:
+You can use the plugin with the following options:

 ### Get Mayastor Volumes